What to Do with Old Printers

 Some manufacturers and stores offer trade-in programs where you can return your old printer for store credit, discounts, or cashback.
 This is a great way to save money on your next shopping trip.
 Even if they don't have a trade-in policy, you can sell your old printers for extra income.
 Here's what you can do:

-• Check with Printer Manufacturers: Brands like HP, Canon, and Epson have recycling programs that sometimes include trade-in options.
+• Check with Printer Manufacturers: Brands like HP, Canon, Brother and Epson have recycling programs that sometimes include trade-in options.
 Check their websites for details.

 • Utilize Retailer Programs: Some retailers, such as Amazon, offer trade-in programs for various electronics, including printers, in exchange for gift cards.